Ekaabar/Project/README.md

         5. Conception and Implementation And will allow us to create, delete, get objects in our database.

 ## 2. Frontend:
-     Made up of 2 differents Folders grouping the corresponding components for both the Admin as well as the user spaces
+     Made up of 2 differents Folders grouping the corresponding React-components for both the Admin as well as the user's spaces

 ## 3. Containerization:
      Containerize our code using Docker in order to enable any other person to easily deploy the applications:
-     - Dockerfile for each of folder: frontend and backend
+     - Dockerfile for each of folders: frontend and backend
      - Docker-compose.yml